-You should bring work gloves, eye protection, a nail apron and a tape measure.
-We have a fully stocked supply shed where many other tools can be checked out for your use.
+You should bring personal work gloves and safety glasses, although these will be provided if necessary.
+We have a fully stocked supply warehouse where many other tools and personal protective equipment can be checked out for your use.
 A list of some additional items needed for each Work Crew will be sent to your church leaders with their registration packet.

 How about building supplies?

 All materials and supplies are furnished.
 In fact, we have several trucks on the road each day that can stop at a supply store and deliver anything you might need.